ned1313/Implementing-Terraform-on-Microsoft-Azure/README.md

 ### Azure DevOps Subscription

 The course also makes use of Azure DevOps Repos and Pipelines.
 The basic Azure DevOps plan is free for up to five users.
-You will also need to add the [Terraform Build & Release Tasks](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform) extension from the Visual Studio Marketplace.
+You will also need to add the [Terraform Tasks](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) extension from the Visual Studio Marketplace.

 ## MONEY!!!